VishalSalemJayavel/gpt3-writer-starter/README.md

 # buildspace
 ### Welcome 👋
-This is the starter template for the [build your own AI writing assistant w/ GPT-3](https://buildspace.so/builds/ai-writer) project.
+This is a Project where AI gives you information about the different types of laboratory equipment in the Lab.
+You can ask information on single word and the AI will give you an appropriate Output.